Rural Social Scheme

 Changes to your circumstances

 The rules that apply to your original social welfare payment also apply to your RSS payment.
 This means that, if your dependant gets a job, their income will be assessed as means and your RSS payment may be reduced.
-Your RSS payment cannot be reduced below the minimum rate of €247.50.
-To avoid any possible overpayments, if there is any change in your circumstances, you should inform your local RSS implementing body.

-How to apply
+How to apply for the Rural Social Scheme

-As this scheme is administered locally, you should contact your local RSS implementing body for further information or an application form.
+You should contact your local RSS implementing body for further information or an application form.

 You can also read the Department of Social Protection's guidelines on the Rural Social Scheme.